 In the East of iceland, int he small town of Borgarfjordur Eystri there is the famous Elf Church which you can climb on top of!
 This is also an excellent hiking area, it feels a lot like the end of the world!

-Trolls are important mythical beings in Iclenad.
-Trolls are everywhere and you don't have to look too far and wide to see them; you can actually see them in some of Iceland’s most well-known natural highlights?
+Trolls are important mythical beings in Icleand.
+Trolls are everywhere and you don't have to look too far and wide to see them; you can actually see them in some of Iceland’s most well-known natural highlights!
 Check out the pictures below and see what you can see!

 Sometimes, the faces are really obvious, sometimes they are not.
 The famous sea stacks a of Reynisdrangar are said to be trolls, frozen forever by the sun when they tried to dragged a three-masted ship to land.
 This is what happens to trolls in sunlight.
 They petrify.
 What about the trolls that behave themselves?
 They are out there, somewhere.

-It looks like a beautiful grey horse that i every friend.
-The situation changes quite rapidly once you sit on it, because as soon as you, it will run into the nearest body of water and drown you!
+It looks like the beautiful grey horse that you'll ever see.
+The situation changes quite rapidly once you sit on it, because as soon as you do, it will run into the nearest body of water and drown you!
 It hooves are backwards, so watch those hooves carefully!

 Last but not least, we have Iceland’s very own version of Nessie, that is to say, the Loch Ness Monster.
 The Lagarfljót Worm is said to be a serpentine-like creature that lives in Lagarfljót, a freshwater, below-sea-level, glacial-fed lake which has very poor visibility as a result of siltation located int he East of Iceland.